 Hotel Fort Canning

 Surrounded by the green and peaceful Fort Canning Park this beautifully restored old colonial fort made heritage boutique hotel is a quiet oasis in the heart of the city.
 The rooms are large and beautiful with high ceilings, hardwood floors, and super comfortable beds.
-We loved the spacious bathroom with the stylish bathtub.
+We loved the spacious bathroom with its stylish bathtub.

 There are two large swimming pools and a well-equipped gym.
 It has a very central location, within walking distance to both the main shopping street Orchard Road and the Colonial District with all the main museums and sights.